Native Title on Redlands Coast | Redland City Council

 The Claim was filed in the Federal Court and covers approximately 530 square kilometres across Redlands Coast mainland and islands excluding North Stradbroke Island (as subject to the 2011 Native Title determination); Russell Island and approximately 33 square kilometres in the southern areas of Mount Cotton and Redland Bay.
 The Claim seeks a Federal Court Order that native title rights and interests exist to possess, occupy, use and enjoy the lands and waters of the application area, excluding those areas where Native Title has been extinguished, for example, freehold land and public works.

-Quandamooka Coast Native title Claim (currently before the Federal Court) was entered on the Register of Native title claims in 2017 and is in the process of determination.
+Quandamooka Coast Native Title Claim (currently before the Federal Court) was entered on the Register of Native Title Claims in 2017 and is in the process of determination.

 This claim covers most of mainland Redlands Coast and part of Brisbane City, as well as islands including Lamb Island, Macleay Island, Karragarra Island, Coochiemudlo Island, Cassim Island, Sandy Island, Tindappah Island (Garden Island), Green Island (Milwarpa), King Island (Robin), St Helena Island (Noongoon) and Mud Island (Bungumba).